ximenes13/Madlibs/README.md

 # 🧠 MadLib Generator with Python + Selenium

-This project is a **MadLib-style random story generator** written in Python, using `Selenium` to optionally **fill in a web form** with generated stories.
-Words are loaded from a structured `.json` file, and stories are assembled dynamically using templates.
+This project is a web-based MadLib-style random story generator built using `Python` and `Flask`, with `HTML/CSS` for the frontend and `JSON` as the data source.
+Users can dynamically fill in the blanks to generate fun, custom stories — all within a browser interface.

 ---

 ## 🚀 Features

-- 🎲 Generates random, funny stories from templates
-- 📁 Reads words and templates from an external `JSON` file
-- 🌐 Uses `Selenium` to automatically interact with webpages (e.g. fill out forms)
-- 🛠️ Easily customizable: add your own templates or words
+🎲 Generates funny and dynamic stories using JSON-based templates 📁 Reads placeholders and templates from external `.json` file 🌐 Interactive form inputs built with HTML and styled using CSS 🛠️ Easily customizable — just add new templates or words in the JSON file ⚡ Runs locally in your browser using Flask

 ---

 ## 🖥️ Technologies Used

 - Python 3.x
-- Selenium WebDriver
+- Flask
+- HTML5 / CSS3
 - JSON for structured input
-- (Optional) ChromeDriver or another browser driver for automation
+- PyCharm (recommended IDE)

 ---

 ## 📂 Project Structure

 - **madlib.json**: Contains the MadLib templates and corresponding placeholders (e.g., `{{adjective}}`, `{{noun}}`, etc.) that will be filled in by the user.
-Each story template is represented as an object with a `template` and `filled` key.
+Each story template is represented as an object with a `templates` and `values` key.
-- **main.py**: The main Python script for generating MadLibs.
-It loads the JSON file, prompts the user for input to fill in the placeholders, and displays the final story.
-If configured with Selenium, it can also automatically submit the story via a web form.
+- **main.py**: The main Python script for the Flask application.
+It loads the madlib.json file, serves the web pages (via Flask routes), collects user inputs via forms, and renders the final generated MadLib on a results page.
+- **index.html: Focused on a button to generate a MadLib story.
+- **style.css: Custom CSS for styling the webpage.
+This file will handle the look and feel of the input form, the results page, and overall design.
+- **script.js: Handles the dynamic creation of input fields based on the `.json` and generate a story.

 ---